astrolabsoftware/fink/docs/contributing.md

 ## Issues & Pull Requests

 Feel free to submit ideas, issues and enhancement requests.
+You will find the code source for all Fink projects in GitHub at [https://github.com/astrolabsoftware](https://github.com/astrolabsoftware).

 ## Contributing